dbt-labs/docs.getdbt.com/website/docs/docs/contributing/testing-a-new-adapter.md

 :::info

 Previously, we offered a packaged suite of tests for dbt adapter functionality: [`pytest-dbt-adapter`](https://github.com/dbt-labs/dbt-adapter-tests).
 We are deprecating that suite, in favor of the newer testing framework outlined in this document.
-The rest of this document assumes that your plugin is compatible with dbt-core v1.1 or newer.

 :::

+This document has two sections:
+1. ["About the testing framework"](#about-the-testing-framework) describes the standard framework that we maintain for using pytest together with dbt.
+It includes an example that shows the anatomy of a simple test case.
+2. ["Testing your adapter"](#testing-your-adapter) offers a step-by-step guide for using our out-of-the-box suite of "basic" tests, which will validate that your adapter meets a baseline of dbt functionality.

-## Foundation
+## Prerequisites
+- Your adapter must be compatible with dbt-core **v1.1** or newer
+- You should be familiar with **pytest**: https://docs.pytest.org/

+## About the testing framework

-dbt-core offers a standard framework for running pre-built functional tests, and for defining new ones.
+dbt-core offers a standard framework for running pre-built functional tests, and for defining your own tests.
 The core testing framework is built using `pytest`, a mature and standard library for testing Python projects.
-It assumes a basic level of familiarity with the foundational concepts in `pytest`, such as fixtures.
-If this is your first time using `pytest`, we recommend you read the documentation: https://docs.pytest.org/

-The **[`tests` module](https://github.com/dbt-labs/dbt-core/tree/HEAD/core/dbt/tests)** within `dbt-core` includes basic utilities for setting up `pytest` + `dbt`.
+The **[`tests` module](https://github.com/dbt-labs/dbt-core/tree/HEAD/core/dbt/tests)** within `dbt-core` includes basic utilities for setting up pytest + dbt.
 These are used by all "pre-built" functional tests, and make it possible to quickly write your own tests.

-### Example

-In this example, we'll set up a basic dbt project using `pytest` fixtures, run some simple commands, and ensure they succeed (or fail) as we expect.
-To that end, we'll be using the `run_dbt` utility defined within the `tests` module of `dbt-core`.

-(For the sake of simplicity, the example assumes that we've already installed and configured `pytest`.
-We'll show that setup in more detail below.)
+Those utilities allow you to do three basic things:
+1. **Quickly set up a dbt "project."** Define project resources via methods such as `models()` and `seeds()`.
+Use `project_config_update()` to pass configurations into `dbt_project.yml`.
+2. **Define a sequence of dbt commands.** The most important utility  is `run_dbt()`, which returns the [results](dbt-classes#result-objects) of each dbt command.
+It takes a list of CLI specifiers (subcommand + flags), as well as an optional second argument, `expect_pass=False`, for cases where you expect the command to fail.
+3. **Validate the results of those dbt commands.** For example, `check_relations_equal()` asserts that two database objects have the same structure and content.
+You can also write your own `assert` statements, by inspecting the results of a dbt command, or querying arbitrary database objects with `project.run_sql()`.

+While all utilities are intended to be reusable, you won't need all of them for every test.
+In the example below, we'll show a simple test case that uses only a few utilities.

+### Example: a simple test case

+This example will show you the anatomy of a test case using dbt + pytest.
+We will create reusable components, combine them to form a dbt "project", and define a sequence of dbt commands.
+Then, we'll use Python `assert` statements to ensure those commands succeed (or fail) as we expect.

+In ["Getting started running basic tests,"](#getting-started-running-basic-tests) we'll offer step-by-step instructions for installing and configuring `pytest`, so that you can run it on your own machine.
+For now, it's more important to see how the pieces of a test case fit together.

+This example includes a seed, a model, and two tests—one of which will fail.

-First, let's define our project, using Python strings to stand in for file contents.
-The appeal of defining these in a separate file is that we can reuse the same "project" across test cases.
+1. Define Python strings that will represent the file contents in your dbt project.
+Defining these in a separate file enables you to reuse the same components across different test cases.
+The pytest name for this type of reusable component is "fixture."

 <File name="tests/functional/example/fixtures.py">